 There are more than 200 million users on Twitter.
 Some say it is a one-way conversation, with 140-character (maximum) messages getting fired out constantly with a lot of people talking, but not a lot of people listening.
 Others have managed to build a strong, engaged following to promote their content towards.

 To learn more about Twitter, start with the Twitter 101 guide to Business as a quick-start resource.
-Also check out this article by Social Media Examiner about Twitter to help you get the foundations in place.
+Also check out this list of free Twitter tools and apps collected by Kevan Lee from Buffer to help you get the foundations in place.

 LinkedIn is the leading social network for professionals.
 With more than 100 million users, it's a great place to connect with other bloggers and business owners in your niche.
 The network has a lot to offer when it comes to business-related information for.
 The downside to this network is that unlike Twitter, you have to know a person already (or know their email address) to connect with them.
 Hubspot's excellent 35 tips series can help get you going with this platform.
 Read their post on 35 LinkedIn Tiips for Buidling Your Business for more.